openhab/openhab-distro/README.md

 For further Information please refer to our homepage [www.openhab.org](https://www.openhab.org).

-## openHAB 2

-openHAB 2 is the successor of [openHAB 1](https://github.com/openhab/openhab/wiki).
-It is an open-source solution.
-It is fully written in Java and uses [Apache Karaf](https://karaf.apache.org/) together with [Eclipse Equinox](https://www.eclipse.org/equinox/) as an OSGi runtime and bundles this with [Jetty](https://www.eclipse.org/jetty/) as an HTTP server.

-For the latest snapshot builds, please see to our [Jenkins job](https://ci.openhab.org/job/openHAB-Distribution/).
+For the latest snapshot builds, please see to our [Jenkins job](https://ci.openhab.org/job/openHAB3-Distribution/).

 ## Getting Started

-Please refer to [our tutorials](https://www.openhab.org/docs/tutorial/) on how to get started with openHAB 2.
+Please refer to [our tutorials](https://www.openhab.org/docs/tutorial/) on how to get started with openHAB.

 ## Community: How to Get Involved